 If you’ve ever been overwhelmed by the amount of clothing you have, minimalism will help.
-Previous to this we have talked about why one should minimize their closet and that they even means.
-In this post we will take the first real step towards a great closet.
 In this post we will get rid of items that don’t fit and haven’t been worn.
 If you have already purged your closet, you can move onto the next step, Color Charts & Themes.

 The First Big Step: